marekgacek/Feedreader/README.md

 https://www.atlassian.com/git/tutorials/install-git#windows

-2. Now command below to clone the repository.
+2. Now use command below to clone the repository.

 git clone https://github.com/marekgacek/Feedreader.git

-3. Open folder
+3. Open folder with project

 Inside the folder there is a file called index.html.
 Click on this file to load jasmine